TormStorm/jagex-launcher-linux/README.md

 # Steam Deck

 Switch to desktop mode by pressing Steam -> Power -> Switch to Desktop<br>
-Follow the instructions for installing the Jagex Launhcer as normal<br>
+Follow the instructions for installing the Jagex Launcher as normal<br>

 > **Note**<br>
 > It is recommended to install a remote desktop application to make the installation easier<br>